jamesco510/TicTacToeMasterTech15/2_TicTacToe.md

 <img src="images/Forkbutton.jpg" width="60%" length="60%">

 You will choose your own account as the Owner and for Repository name add your initials at the end of TicTacToe (i.e. TicTacToeIE).
 Enter a description of the repository for future reference.

 <img src="images/CretaAfork.JPG" width="40%" length="40%">

 Navigate to your account and then your repositories.
 You will see the the repository listed.
 You can now clone the repository to your local computer so you can work on it.

 ### 2. HTML, TTTstyles.css, ans Script.js Page:
-One you have cloned the repository and created working branch open VS Code.
+Once you have cloned the repository and created working branch open VS Code.
 Unlike the home page that everyone worked on, in this exercise will have three files to work on.
 The nameTicTacToe.html will be your html.
 You will rename this file (while in VS Code use CTRL + C, then CTRL + V) and rename it by using your first and last name initial.
 So "Jane Doe" will copy the nameTicTacToe.html file and rename it **jdTicTacToe.html**.

 Do the same for the **TTTstyles.css** and **script.js**.
 Make sure to copy and rename.
 So "Jane Doe" will have three files: